Mission and Justice for December 2019

-Bring non-perishable food items and household goods to church by Sunday, June 3.
+Bring non-perishable food items and household goods to church by Sunday, July 1 and July 8.
 Find high-need items here: arlingtonfoodpantry.org/donate-food.
 You may also donate by check or cash noting that the funds are for AFP.
 Thanks for your generosity and thanks to Bryan Mau for delivering our items to the AFP.

 NEAT (Neighbors Eating All Together)